Implementation of Wifi Forensics for Investigating Android Connections

 - Rooting of the Android device.

 Evidence Acquisition: –

-This wpa_supplicant.conf is a key negotiation technology used by WPA authenticator with the wireless driver.
-The passwords of all the connected WiFi networks are stored in plain text format in this file.
+This wpa_supplicant.conf is a key negotiation technology that the WPA authenticator uses with the wireless driver.
+Stores the passwords of all the connected WiFi networks are in plain text format in this file.

 All the crucial information about the connected WiFi hotspots gets stored in the SQLite file with the name: –

-The checkin.db file has different locations based on different brand of smartphones.
-This file is a sqlite file and stores information about the WiFi hotspots that were indulged.
-This sqlite database file can be viewed using any free tool such as SQLite Viewer.
+The checkin.db file has different locations based on different brands of smartphones.
+This file is an SQLite file and stores information about the WiFi hotspots that are indulge.
+Using any free tool SQLite Viewer users can view the SQLite database file.
 Click on the download button placed below, to get SQLite Viewer.